vaggelis2018/laravel-viva-payments/readme.md

 #### Service Provider

+This package supports auto-discovery for Laravel 5.5.

-Add the following service provider in your `config/app.php`.
+If you are using an older version, add the following service provider in your `config/app.php`.

 ```php
 'providers' => [